apache/cordova-plugin-file/README.md

 Here is a request for persistent storage.

->*Note* When targeting WebView clients (instead of a browser) or native apps (Windows), you dont need to use `requestQuota` before using persistent storage.
+>*Note* When targeting WebView clients (instead of a browser), you dont need to use `requestQuota` before using persistent storage.

 ```js
 window.requestFileSystem(LocalFileSystem.PERSISTENT, 0, function (fs) {